-If you don’t know these warning signs, then you never know about the kidney disease at the early stages, and sometimes not even in the last stage.
-In this post, I had mentioned kidney disease early signs which help to recognize the problem in your kidney.
+If you don’t know these warning signs, then you never know about kidney disease at the early stages, and sometimes not even in the last stage.
+In this post, I will cover kidney disease early signs which helps to recognize the problem in your kidney.
 So you can diagnose it at an early stage.

 Importance of kidney

-kidneys are one of the important internal organs of your body, they are bean-shaped organ located in the middle of your back.
-The primary work of kidneys is flush out harmful toxins and waste product from the circulatory system.
-It balances the blood pressure essential nutrients.
+kidneys are one of the important internal organs of your body, they are bean-shaped organs located in the middle of your back.
+The primary work of kidneys is to flush out harmful toxins and waste products from the circulatory system.
+It balances blood pressure and essential nutrients.